slamander/website/content/post/connectivity_script_fig_mod.md

 natively using gdistance.
-Although, gdistance is only programmed to analysis randomized shortest-path between two locations (a problem Circuitscape doesn’t have), I will demonstrate how, through the use of a simple loop, you can perform a Circuitscape-esk analysis in R.
+Although, gdistance is only programmed to analysis randomized shortest-path between two locations (a problem Circuitscape doesn’t have), I will demonstrate how, through the use of a simple loop, you can perform a Circuitscape-esque analysis in R.

 For the analysis I will *only* use widely publically available data sets.
 As for a species, I’ve chosen the very charasmatic Jordan’s Red